Acknowledgement

-Join New York Times bestselling author Sarah Wilson for a deeply moving discussion with Damon Gameau about finding beauty and meaning in a collapsing world.
+From New York Times bestselling author and journalist Sarah Wilson comes a deeply moving, wise guide to finding beauty and meaning in a collapsing world.

-It’s hard to escape the feeling that something is deeply wrong . . . that life has become precariously off-balance.
+It’s hard to escape the feeling that something is deeply wrong with our world . . . that life has become precariously off-balance.
 We are hit hourly with headlines about climate catastrophes, tumbling democracies and fertility rates, AI singularity and nuclear threat, increasing economic inequality and genocidal slaughter, and the rise of technofascist and authoritarian rule.
-In her brilliant new book I Eat the Stars, Sarah Wilson argues we are undergoing what every sophisticated civilization before us has—complex systemic collapse.

-So how do we continue to live as sensitive humans amidst such a tumultuous shift?
+But how do we continue to live as sensitive, tender-hearted humans amidst such a tumultuous shift?
 What does life look like when the systems we rely on deteriorate?
+How do we make financial decisions?
+Should we be prepping or homesteading?
 Should we be having kids?
-How do we make financial decisions?
-Should we be prepping?
-And, most importantly, how do we avoid succumbing to doom and despair?
+How do we hold the grief and process the moral injuries?
+And, so importantly, how do we avoid succumbing to doom and despair?

-I Eat the Stars empowers readers to move beyond panic, doom, and despair.
-With her warm, incisively intelligent, wise, and down-to-earth voice, Wilson creates a space for readers to confront their fears and anxieties about an uncertain future, guiding them toward one rooted in truth, hope, justice, creativity, community, and to step up as “warriors” and meet the moment.
+I Eat the Stars empowers.
+With her warm, incisively intelligent, wise and down-to-earth voice, Wilson creates a space for readers to confront their fears and anxieties about our uncertain future, guiding us toward one rooted in truth, kindness, justice, creativity, community, and to step up as “warriors” to meet this moment.

 About Sarah Wilson: